 12 Home Improvement Ideas for Beginning DIYers

-Are you interested in trying out some home improvement ideas, but don't know where to begin?
-If so, rest assured that you're not alone; we all start down the path to DIY expertise by learning the basics.
-Here are a dozen starter projects to build your skills and boost your confidence, whether you're a first time homeowner or a renter looking to improve your living space.
-These projects vary in complexity, but all of them are suitable projects for beginners who are willing to jump in, get their hands dirty, and have some fun.
+Here are a dozen starter projects to build your DIY home improvement skills and boost your confidence.
+These projects vary in complexity, but all of them are suitable for beginners who are willing to jump in, get their hands dirty and have some fun.